Inventory Rules

 Once you've configured each rule, change its status from Draft to Active to make it operational.
 To do this, click on Draft and select Active, or revert an active rule back to Draft if any adjustments are required.

-Once all rules are active, and your routing is fully configured, ensure the Brokering Run itself is set to Active so that it can begin processing orders as scheduled.
+Once all rules are active, and your routing is fully configured, set the Brokering Run to Active so that orders can be processed as scheduled.

 Add Special Handling for Standard Orders